“The Square next to the Baptist Church to be called Warren Square.”

 One of the other early businesses at the Davis & Webber Block was a Barber Shop on the 2nd floor operated by Willard Burton (1863-1951) who relocated his business there in 1923.
 Willard is Allen R. Burton’s older brother and married Allen’s wife’s younger sister Nellie Woodbury (1867-1927).
 A pair of barber poles can be seen marking the entrance to the far left in the photo above as well as another barber pole attached to the 2nd floor facade where his shop was located.

 Eddie Greene also opened his first cobbler shop location in the new block in 1923 before moving to Commercial Street next to C. I. Currie’s store a year or so later.
-Also that same year, a fire whistle was installed on the roof of the new block remaining there until it was relocated to the new fire hall on Hubbard Avenue in 1942.
+Also in 1923, a fire siren was installed on the roof of the new block remaining there until it was relocated in 1942.

 Willard D. Burton Ad from Academy News Edition – March 1, 1923